Steven Long: True crime author

 His first true crime book was released by Texas Monthly Press in 1987, which turned an investigation on nursing home irregularities into Death Without Dignity: The Story of the First Nursing Home Corporation Indicted for Murder.
 The book won a 1987 Gavel Award from the State Bar of Texas for distinguished journalism.

 Out of Control, released in 2004 by St. Martin's Press True Crime Library, recounts the much-publicized story of Houston-area dentist Clara Harris, convicted in the 2002 murder of David Lynn Harris, her dentist husband, by running him down with her car outside a local hotel where she had caught him engaged in an extra-marital affair.

 Every Woman's Nightmare: The Fairytale Marriage and Brutal Murder of Lori Hacking in 2006, published by St. Martin's Paperbacks, covers the Utah murder of housewife Lori Hacking, whose body was left in a city dump.
 The investigation ultimately led to charges against her husband, Mark, accused of murdering her while she slept because she had exposed his lies to her about acceptance into medical school.
 Long's book triggered opposition from members of the Church of Jesus Christ of Latter-day Saints.

 He was a contributor to the now-closed online true crime blog In Cold Blog.

 Horses and journalism

-As a crusader for horses who has publicly opposed slaughter, Long has appeared with his adopted horse, Facade, on the Animal Cops: Houston cable-TV series while also publishing Horseback Magazine and contributing articles to Western Horseman magazine.
+As a crusader for horses who publicly opposed slaughter, Long appeared with his adopted horse, Facade, on the Animal Cops: Houston cable-TV series while also publishing Horseback Magazine and contributing articles to Western Horseman magazine.
 An article he wrote about the slaughter of healthy horses appeared in "New England Equine Rescues" publication.

 He also was given an award from the American Quarter Horse Association for his 2003 article "Hoofbeats on Hollow Ground," published in Texas Parks and Wildlife magazine.
 Long also oversees development of Horseback Online, which includes a breaking-news page about the horse industry.
 Long also has served as vice president of the Texas State Horse Council.